Safeguarding in Shropshire

 3. Communicate the policy and procedures;

-4. Encourage volunteers and staff to complete the free, online FA Safeguarding Adults course (we will communicate when this course goes live.)
+4. Encourage volunteers and staff to complete the free, online FA Safeguarding Adults course.

 5. Upload the names of coaches and managers to Whole Game System and identify who is working with under-18s and needs a DBS Check;